 Fats are important in helping us maintain good hair and skin, controlling appetite and building hormones.
 Fat is used in the cell membranes of cells throughout our bodies.
 So, pretty important for physical health, but how much thought have you given to the role of fat in your mental health?
 Ever hear the old saying that eating fish makes you brainy?
 Well, there may be some substance to that.
 A type of fat known as omega 3 plays an important role in our cognitive health (I’m talking things like memory here).

-Your takeaway message?
-Incorporate plenty of nuts, seeds and cold pressed oils into your diet and try to eat two portions of oily fish per week for both your mental and physical health.
+Incorporate plenty of nuts, seeds and cold pressed oils into your diet and try to eat two portions of oily fish per week or consider supplementation for both your mental and physical health.